 By having the opportunity to offload and express feelings of being in a carer role and coming to terms with the loss of the person they once knew, could help families work more closely together and give them the opportunity to offload.

 I also offer Online therapy via Skype or FaceTime (£30 per 50 min session) so am able to offer counselling at more flexible times and days.

-In addition, I offer Walk and Talk therapy along Southend Seafront - sea air can do wonders for relieving stress and tension, which I feel can only add to the therapeutic process.
+In addition, I have a counselling room in Southend and offer Walk and Talk therapy along Southend Seafront - sea air can do wonders for relieving stress and tension, which I feel can only add to the therapeutic process.

 Photos & videos